Francis Ouimet: Controversy resolved

 Ouimet never turned professional; he wished to remain an amateur for his whole career, as he decided before his U.S. Open success that he wanted to work in the world of business.
 In 1916, however, the USGA, in one of the most controversial decisions in their history, stripped Ouimet of his amateur status.
-Its reasoning was that he was using his celebrity to aid his own sporting goods business and was therefore making a living from golf.
+Its reasoning was that he was using his celebrity status to aid his own sporting goods business and was therefore making a living from golf.
 This was at the time when caddies were not allowed to continue caddying after they reached the age of 16, unless they declared themselves professionals.
 The decision was greeted with uproar from Ouimet's fellow golfers.
 In 1918, Ouimet enlisted in the U.S. Army and rose to the rank of lieutenant.
 After the war, the USGA quietly reinstated his amateur status.
 Ouimet did not bear a grudge against the USGA and served on several committees.
 He was also a golf member of Charles River Country Club in Newton Centre, and was a member of the Woodland Golf Club of Auburndale.

 Ouimet won his second U.S. Amateur in 1931.
 During the 1920s, he lost several close matches to Bobby Jones, who dominated amateur golf for that decade.